About Hydrant

 Claims vs. Reality

-Hydrant claims its competition is “slow and ineffective when it comes to hydration” and that its competitors use “way too much sugar, taste too sweet or are filled with artificial ingredients.”
+Hydrant claims its competition is “slow and ineffective when it comes to hydration” and that competitors use “way too much sugar, taste too sweet or are filled with artificial ingredients.”

 - Hydrating during intense exercise for more than an hour